- Getting a Section Organized

 Regular elections should be established in the by-laws.
 Due to turnover and simplicity, one-year terms are virtually universal among rocket clubs.
 Making the first meeting of the year the election meeting keeps the interest up during the winter months.

-Committees are a club’s means of getting work done.
-Different clubs choose to define and staff different types of committees.
+Committees are a Sections means of getting work done.
+Different Sections choose to define and staff different types of committees.
 Small clubs or those first starting often do not have enough members to make up committees.
-Here are some common ones many clubs use:
+Here are some common ones many Sections use:

 - A Launch Operations committee keeps track of the club launcher, PA system, and other flying range equipment, ensures that it is available at club launches, and ensures that launches are conducted safely.